hannahdrieberg/NGS-scripts/README.md

 ### gene_to_gene_anno.sh
 Set of commands (bash & R) to take TAIR GFF files and produce annotation files, here specifically making a annotation file of genes in tandem orientation.

-### merge_covs.r
-Merge bismark cov file outputs to produce correlation matrices with hierarchical clustering of samples of interest.

 ### merge_wigs.r
 Merge 100bp tiled methylation files (wig) to produce correlation matrices with hierarchical clustering of samples of interest.